Unifying Floquet theory of longitudinal and dispersive readout

 We devise a Floquet theory of longitudinal and dispersive readout in circuit QED.
 By studying qubits coupled to cavity photons and driven at the resonance frequency of the cavity $\omega_{\rm r}$, we establish a universal connection between the qubit AC Stark shift and the longitudinal and dispersive coupling to photons.
 We find that the longitudinal coupling $g_\parallel$ is controlled by the slope of the AC Stark shift as function of the driving strength $A_{\rm q}$, while the dispersive shift $\chi$ depends on its curvature.
 The two quantities become proportional to each other in the weak drive limit ($A_{\rm q}\rightarrow 0$).
 Our approach unifies the adiabatic limit ($\omega_{\rm r}\rightarrow 0$) -- where $g_\parallel$ is generated by the static spectrum curvature (or quantum capacitance) -- with the diabatic one, where the static spectrum plays no role.
 We derive analytical results supported by exact numerical simulations.
 We apply them to superconducting and spin-hybrid cQED systems, showcasing the flexibility of faster-than-dispersive longitudinal readout.

 {\it Introduction -- }Improving and speeding-up readout is a key asset for the development of quantum architectures with multiple qubits.
-In the context of circuit quantum electrodynamics (cQED)~\cite{blais_cQED_2021}, fast qubit measurements rely on dispersive readout~\cite{blais_cQED_2004}: the lowest two levels of a superconducting artificial atom exchange virtual excitations with a detuned microwave resonator, enabling quantum non-demolition (QND) measurements.
+In the context of circuit quantum electrodynamics (cQED)~\cite{blais_cQED_2021}, fast measurements of the $\sigma_z$ state of a qubit rely on dispersive readout~\cite{blais_cQED_2004}: the lowest two levels of a superconducting artificial atom exchange virtual excitations with a detuned microwave resonator, enabling quantum non-demolition (QND) measurements.
 Speed and fidelity of dispersive readout increase with the power applied to the resonator, but are limited by leaking to high excited states and Purcell effect~\cite{walter_rapid_2017,shillito_dynamics_2022,cohen2023reminescence}.

-Recently, a longitudinal interaction of the form~\cite{kerman2013quantum,billangeon2015cQED}
+Recently, a longitudinal interaction of the form ~\cite{kerman2013quantum,billangeon2015cQED}